david-rc-dayton/satmod-lambda/readme.md

 # SatMod-&#x3bb;

 Satellite constellation analysis software.

-## Overview

-*Currently a work-in-progress.* The purpose of this software is to efficiently model satellite coverage, and possibly other useful constellation management metrics.
-To build from source, import the project into [Nightcode][1] (tested using version 0.4.2) and select `Build` to download the code dependencies and generate a stand-alone (executable) JAR.
+The purpose of this program is to model satellite coverage, and possibly other useful constellation management metrics.

+*This program requires an installed [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html), version 7 or higher.*

+## Building & Running

+To download the required dependencies and build from source using [Leiningen](http://leiningen.org/), run the following command in the project's root directory:

+    lein uberjar

-To run the stand-alone JAR file, using Java 7 or higher, execute:
+To run the stand-alone JAR file, execute:

     java -jar satmod-lambda-XXX-standalone.jar

 replacing `XXX` with the version number.

 ## License

+The MIT License (MIT)

 Copyright (c) 2014 David RC Dayton